Identify from Cropped Photo

 A cropped image can still be useful because visible edges, colors, textures, labels, and shapes may be enough for AI matching.
 Upload the imperfect photo, compare likely results, and download the free app for iPhone or Android.

-What does identify from cropped photo mean?
+What does identifying from a cropped photo mean?

 Cropped-photo identification means using the remaining visible part of an image to recognize an object, plant, animal, product, coin, food item, or landmark.
 The result depends on how much useful detail remains in the frame.
 Lens App can help because it checks the cropped image across many visual categories instead of forcing one narrow search type.
 The identifier can analyze a saved crop, a screenshot, or a camera roll image and return likely matches with supporting visual clues.